-Other program revenue - Other program revenue consists of revenue generated from school lunch programs and training and consulting classes that are offered by the Organization for a fee.
+School lunch revenue - Revenue generated from school lunch programs and training and consulting classes are offered by the Organization for a fee.
 The proceeds from registration and sponsorship of events are recognized as revenue at a point in time, at the end of the month the program is held, when the performance obligation is satisfied in the form of goods, services or benefits related to the programs being provided.
 Amounts received in advance for programs are recorded as fees paid in advance when received and recognized as revenue when the meeting takes place.
 In the event of a program cancellation, refunds to attendees and sponsors are evaluated on a case by case basis.